Developing prompt criteria

 Editing and collaboration

-Another aid to collaborating outside of RelativityOne is to export the contents of the currently displayed Prompt Criteria to an MS Word file using the Export option.
+To facilitate team collaboration outside of RelativityOne, use the Export option.
+It exports the contents of the currently displayed prompt criteria to an MS Word file.
 For more information, see Exporting prompt criteria.

 How prompt criteria versioning works